nguyenpham98/React-SteamDeals/README.md

-# SteamDeals - Explore Steam Games On Sale (React/Firebase)
+# SteamDeals - Explore Steam Games On Sale (React/Firebase/CheapShark API)

 SteamDeals is a site that guides users to explore currently games at Steam on sale.
 Users can login with a Google account to personalize their favorite deals.